delftswa2017/desosa2017/junit5/chapter.md

 API intact severely limits any kind of development on JUnit.
 This situation came to pass because JUnit 4 neglected IDEs as an important stakeholder for their framework and did not provide proper integration options for the IDEs.
 Because of the significant market share JUnit 4 has, this resulted in the IDEs getting the information they desired on their own.
-To emphasize this problem we can look at Junit 4 issue 444 <a href="#31">[31]</a>.
+To emphasise this problem we can look at JUnit 4 issue 444 <a href="#31">[31]</a>.
-This issue calls for an exhaustive listener framework in JUnit that could be utilized by IDEs.
+This issue calls for an exhaustive listener framework in JUnit that could be utilised by IDEs.
 This issue has been created in 2012 (while JUnit 4 has been around since 2005) and is still opened.
 Therefore we can conclude that this issue has not been solved for JUnit 4 as of now (and may never be). <br />
-In Junit 5 this problem has been resolved by loose coupling and dedicated interfaces as is described in the functional view.
+In JUnit 5 this problem has been resolved by loose coupling and dedicated interfaces as is described in the functional view.

 #### Extension model